SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 * You must have external shared storage provided by systems like General Parallel File System (GPFS), Weka, or VAST.

-Once the BIOS settings have been set, you must install the operating system.
-Either CentOS 7.9 or RHEL 7.9-8.8 must be installed before installing the SQreamDB database, by either the customer or a SQream representative.
-Verify the exact RHEL7/RHEL8 version with Storage vendor to avoid drivers incompatibility.
+* Once the BIOS settings have been set, you must install the operating system.
+Either CentOS 7.9 or RHEL 7.9-8.8 must be installed before installing the SQreamDB database, by either the customer or a SQreamDB representative.

+* Verify the exact RHEL7/RHEL8 version with Storage vendor to avoid driver incompatibility.

 **To install the operating system:**